glsnow/R6Nomogram/Readme.md

-Implement R6 object to create, modify, and plot nomograms.
+R6 object to create, edit, and plot nomograms.